Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 # Introduction

-This part of the course will guide you through how you can create a secure web api using C# and dotnet 8.
+This part of the course will guide you through how you can create a secure web API using C# and dotnet 8.
 We base the model on principles of Zero Trust, Least Privilege, and design ideas from the book Secure by Design.
 The solution will be somewhat opinionated, the same level of security can of course be achieved with other styles and implementation choices.
 The model and concepts are general and you could easily implement them using other programming languages and frameworks.
-This course focus on what you should do within the context of a web api and ignores all the things you should we have in front of your API in the form of infrastructure protection, e.g. a firewall, WAF, API gateway or similar.
+This workshop focuses on what you should do within the context of a web API and ignores all the things you should we have in front of your API in the form of infrastructure protection, e.g. a firewall, WAF, API gateway or similar.

 To build a robust API we believe you have to implement a set of security mechanisms within you application, independent of framework and implementation details.
 This is not a complete list, as there are other things you should consider in addition.
-But if you have these main point covered you can be fairly assured that your system is secured against a lot of attack vectors.
+But if you have these main points covered you can be fairly assured that your system is secured against a lot of attack vectors.
 We will implement the following mechanisms step by step:

 - Validating that the access token in the request is correct